 Price: From $60 at Backcountry – From $63.73 at REI – From $63.99 at Moosejaw – From $63.97 at Mountain Gear – From $59.99 at Amazon – From £66.56 at Epic TV

 So there is our exhaustive guide to the Best Budget Beginner Shoes of 2019 so far.
 If you want to jump straight in to some more advanced shoes, we have a really in depth article on what shoes professional climbers like Adam Ondra, Alex Honnold, and Tommy Caldwell wear.
 We also have an full in depth article on just Alex Honnold’s climbing shoes.
+We’ve recently published another similarly in depth article on the best beginner climbing harness for 2019 that is well worth a read.
 If you are thinking about going outside bouldering for the first time, we’ve got an in-depth article on choosing your first bouldering mat, and a list of our top choices for a good, cheap beginners climbing crash pad too.